simonemberton/Introduction_to_Creative_Coding/Week_02/README.md

 !
 Add 3 more rect() shapes inside the draw() function.
 !
 Use the rectWidth,rectHeight variables with these new rect() shapes.
 !
+Make sure that the first two values are different,
-Make sure they are at different coordinates (the first two values) from each other so you can see them.
+! so they are at different coordinates / positions in the sketch so you can see them.
 !
 Now try changing the rectWidth and rectHeight variable values.
 What happens?
 ```

-Can you see that all the functions are sharing the value stored within the variables?
+Can you see that all the ```rect()``` shapes are sharing the value stored within the variables?

 ### Task 4 - Operators (+ some maths)